cuth/Title-CSS/README.md

 Pitfall and workaround
 ------------------------
 Title CSS may have issues when you use a Title block to contain other Title blocks.
-If a containing Title block has the same descendant selector class as one that it envelopes than there will be a conflict.
-In which case you should use [child selectors](http://www.w3.org/TR/CSS21/selector.html#child-selectors) on Title blocks that act as containers.
+If a containing Title block has the same descendant selector class as one that it envelopes than there will be a conflict, in which case you should use [child selectors](http://www.w3.org/TR/CSS21/selector.html#child-selectors) in Title blocks that act as containers.

 To demonstrate the issue:
 ```html